isomerpages/moe-standrewjuniorsch/_about-us/Traffic Advisory.md

 Arriving in School by Car

-Our School is only accessible from Potong Pasir Ave 3 (in the direction towards Potong Pasir Ave 1).
-Please keep to the left lane along Meyappa Chettiar Road towards Potong Pasir Ave 3 after turning in from Upper Serangoon Road.
+Our School is only accessible from *Potong Pasir Ave 3* (in the direction towards Potong Pasir Ave 1).
+Please keep to the left lane along *Meyappa Chettiar Road* towards *Potong Pasir Ave 3* after turning in from *Upper Serangoon Road*.
 Please join the car queue, if any to enter school.

 Do expect delays during our morning peak arrival period between 7.00am to 7.30am.